Unknotting 3-balls in the 5-ball: Abstract

 \section{Abstract}

-The purpose of this note is to answer affirmatively a question posed by both Gay, and Hughes, Kim and Miller as to whether every $3$--ball smoothly embedded in the $4$--sphere becomes isotopic relative to the bounding 2-sphere when pushed into the 5-ball.
+The purpose of this note is to provide a positive answer to a question posed by Gay, as well as Hughes, Kim, and Miller regarding smooth embeddings of the $3$-ball in the $4$-sphere becoming isotopic relative to the bounding $2$-sphere when pushed into the $5$-ball.

-The following note serves to answer the question as to if any 3--ball embedded in $S^4$ remains knotted when pushed into $B^5$.
+In this note, we address a question raised by Gay and by Hughes, Kim, and Miller concerning the isotopy class of smoothly embedded 3-balls in the 4-sphere relative to the bounding 2-sphere when pushed into the 5-ball.
+We provide an affirmative answer by showing that any 3-ball in the 4-sphere is isotopic to a standardly embedded 3-ball in the 5-ball.